samstk/WFTerminal/readme.md

 ### SSH / Shell Streams with SetSystemStream
 This way allows the terminal to act similar to Putty.
-Note that this doesn't have full ANSI support and program's like VIM may break this terminal.
+Note that this doesn't have full ANSI support and programs like VIM may break this terminal.

 ``` cs
 // Example with Renci.SSHNet